fairdataihub/FAIRshare/README.md

 ## Building the application

 To build the complete application, you will need to build the python executable and the Electron portion seperately.

+`Note:` You will not be able to do cross compatible builds for MacOS, Linux and Windows.
+The Python executable will be OS specific so you will need to build on each target OS seperately.
+For macOS you will need an Apple Developer Certificate.
+You can get one of these [here](https://developer.apple.com/support/certificates/).

 ### Create Python executable